 Explosives are characterized by a detonation wave which propagates through the material.
 After initiation, the velocity of the detonation front reaches a steady state that exceeds the speed of sound in the material.
-The present paper is devoted to the analysis of a model solid explosive with the purpose of correlating the microscopic structure and forces to the bulk detonation properties.
+The present paper is devoted to the analysis of a model solid explosive with the purpose of correlating the microscopic structure and interatomic forces to the bulk detonation properties.
 The investigation is based on a classical molecular dynamics simulation with a simple force field.
-The initial goal was to construct a first principle model which is able to qualitatively reproduce a stable detonation wave.
-The microscopic parameters considered are the crystal structure, the intermolecular forces that stabilize this structure, and the intramolecular potentials which yield the driving chemical reaction.
-The present investigation unravelled a new type of a solitary detonation wave which is directly driven by the chemical decomposition.
+The initial goal was to construct a first-principle model that is able to qualitatively reproduce a stable detonation wave.
+The microscopic parameters considered are the crystal structure, the intermolecular forces that stabilize this structure, and the intramolecular potentials that yield the driving chemical reaction.
+The present investigation unravelled a new type of a solitary-like detonation wave that is directly driven by the one-step exothermic chemical decomposition.
 From a hydrodynamical perspective it can be classified as a weak detonation.

-A common theoretical framework for simulating detonations relies on a continuum picture of the material properties using a hydrodynamic description, and is based on the conservation of mass, momentum and energy [1-4].
-In the Chapman-Jouguet (CJ) model, the chemical properties are incorporated through two quasi-equilibrium equations of state, one for the "burnt" material and one for the "unburnt" material.
-The reaction is assumed to be instantaneous.
-This approach is used extensively as an engineering tool enabling the design and simulation of explosive devices.
+A common theoretical framework for simulating detonations relies on a continuum picture of the material properties using a hydrodynamic description and is based on the conservation of mass, momentum, and energy [1-4].